This article by U. Mahesh Prabhu is a part of The Kautilya Project

-“A leader must often spend quality time with himself to identify and curb his weaknesses,” suggests Kautilya because, “like medicine can only aid in cure, counsellors can only aid in decision-making.”
-But, “it’s the king who has to make a decision by himself.”
+“A leader must often spend quality time with himself to identify and curb his weaknesses,” suggests Kautilya because, “as medicine can only aid in the cure, counselors can only aid in decision-making.”
+But, “it’s the king who has to decide by himself.”

 The mind is restless when you feed it information; consciousness cannot enable you to take the right decision when the mind is restless.
 The mind’s natural state is to be afraid, excited, lazy, pleased, and the like.
 It’s the mind that interprets or misinterprets things and makes decisions.
 The inability of the mind to make the right assessment is the true root of weakness.
 When leaders make the wrong decisions, it’s not just themselves but also their followers who face the consequences.